iotaledger/iota-sdk/bindings/wasm/README.md

 The IOTA SDK library also offers dedicated [Node.js bindings](../nodejs).
 The differences with this package are outlined below.

+**NOTE: Use the Node.js bindings if you can.
+The Wasm bindings are more portable and exist to support browser environments.**

 |              |   Wasm bindings   |   Node.js bindings    |
 |:-------------|:-----------------:|:---------------------:|
 | Environment  | Node.js, browsers |        Node.js        |